Nastel/remoraj/README.md

 # RemoraJ: Light-Weight Java ByteCode Agent for Java IPC

 RemoraJ is a light weight java profiling agent which uses bytecode instrumentation to intercept java IPC calls with minimal overhead.
 RemoraJ monitors java apps by tracking IPC calls such as: HTTP, WebServices, JMS, JDBC, WebSockets, Kafka, I/O Streams and more.
-The goal is to track calls and messages coming in and out of your java apps.
+The goal is to track calls and messages coming in and out of java apps.

 RemoraJ consists of two main runtime components: